 How Long Does It Take to Conceive?

 The answer to this question is individual to the presentation at hand.
-Current health, age, dietary and lifestyle choices contribute to the duration of treatment and the number of treatment cycles required.
+Many factors such as, current health and fertility status, age, dietary and lifestyle choices, whether or not you use acupuncture as a primary or supportive treatment, will all determine the duration of treatment and the number of treatments required.
 It takes approximately 90 days to generate new sperm and usually a minimum of 90 days to help regulate a cycle in a woman.
-A woman's eggs can be influenced by their environment 190 days before they are recruited (in ovulation or retrieved in ART) indicating that the lifestyle, diet and treatment will impact, along with other factors and egg quality.
-Some individuals choose to only receive acupuncture the day of the embryo transfer if they are getting IVF or around ovulation in natural cycles which has been shown in studies to increase outcomes but to really improve egg and sperm quality cumulative sessions are indicated.
+A woman's eggs can be influenced by their environment approximately 150 days before they are recruited (in ovulation or retrieved in ART) indicating that the lifestyle, diet, and treatment, along with other factors, will impact egg quality.
+Some individuals choose to only receive acupuncture the day of the embryo transfer if they are getting IVF or around ovulation in natural cycles which has been shown in studies to increase outcomes but to really improve health overall and impact egg and sperm quality cumulative sessions are indicated.

 After 4-5 sessions we can assess how well you are responding to treatment.